 One type might have high light transmission it may lack a high R-value; one might last 15 years, but cost an arm and a leg.
 These trade offs should be weighed against each other when deciding.

-While the SolaWrap film is likely the best all around greenhouse plastic based on technical specifications, and expected lifespan.
-Its relatively high cost when compared to other covers makes it difficult to recommend this plastic as the first choice for the majority of growers.
+While the SolaWrap film is likely the best all around greenhouse plastic based on technical specifications, and expected lifespan, its relatively high cost when compared to other covers make it difficult to recommend this plastic as the first choice for the majority of growers.

 Hopefully this post has helped you navigate the expansive world of greenhouse plastic coverings.
 Now you can source a film to cover your structures with confidence.